LuisCMoreira/TwinPaca_Community/mainCode/dataTomqttExtractor/README.md

-# DTech_iot_agent
+# DATA EXTRATOR TO MQTT

-## This is a small software asset to get data from OPC-DA and send it to an MQTT broker
+## This is a software asset to get data from multiple data sources send it to an MQTT broker

+### Interfaces avalable to:
+- Modbus TCP
+- OPC-DA

+## Configurate agentConfig.json file with adequate parameters.